Join our Undergraduate Open Day – 23 & 24 June

 How you will be assessed

 As you focus on developing all your skills as a chemist, your assessment is equally diverse and comprehensive.
 Each module is assessed independently, using the assessment methods most appropriate to testing the skills you have developed and the learning outcomes of that module.
-You will take end-of-semester exams, produce written assignments, give oral and poster presentations, take computer-based tests and write lab and project reports.
-Some modules will be 100% coursework.
+You will take exams, produce written assignments, give oral and poster presentations, take computer-based tests and write lab and project report

 Contact Hours